zoracreates/portfolio-2.0/src/blog/quant-for-qual-researchers-a-work-in-progress.md

 I do plan to add links to articles as I write them.
 I've also included some resources that have helped me so far and dive deeper into these topics than I probably will.

 ## General Stats Topics
-- Descriptive statistics
+- <a href="../descriptive-statistics"> Descriptive statistics</a>
-	- Central tendency
+	- <a href="../descriptive-statistics/#central-tendency">Central tendency </a>
+	- <a href="../descriptive-statistics/#variability">Variability</a>
+	- <a href="../descriptive-statistics/#frequency-distribution">Frequency distribution</a>
+- Univariate vs bivariate descriptive statistics
-	- Variability
+- Probability
-	- Frequency Distribution
+	- Probability distributions
 - Inferential statistics
 	- Hypothesis testing
-	- Confidence Intervals
+	- Confidence intervals
-	- Probability
 	- Correlation
 		- Regression
-		- Correlation Coefficient
+		- Correlation coefficient
 		- Correlation matrixes

 ## Quant UXR topics